Iswenzz/gsclib/docs/ftp.md

 #### ``FTP_Init()``
 Initialize a FTP request.
-The request should be freed when done using SQL_Free.
+The request should be freed when done using FTP_Free.

 ```c
 request = FTP_Init();